-Here, we round up 10 stone cold classics that have been given a proper update, bringing those early PlayStation, Xbox, SNES, Dreamcast and Saturn crackers into the modern the era.
+Here, we round up 10 stone-cold classics that have been given a proper update, bringing those early PlayStation, Xbox, SNES, Dreamcast and Saturn crackers into the modern era.
 If you're looking for some throwback fun, why not head straight into the past through modern technology, eh?

 The Legend of Zelda: Link's Awakening

 It's hard to believe that the original Link's Awakening released nearly 30 years ago on the SNES.
 Nintendo has really dug deep for the Switch remaster, ramping up the graphics to ultra-cute levels, while maintaining the original game's isometric viewpoint.
 The thing that will really take you, though, is just how darn good this game still plays - it's got the story down to keep you hooked and feels like it could have been made yesterday, rather than decades ago.

 Just over a decade ago one of the most controversial first-person shooters to ever arrive on the shelves caused all kinds of outrage due to one specific airport mission.
 And now it's back, fully intact, and without quite so much fanfare about its questionable level.
 The graphics have been dragged kicking and screaming into the modern era, giving what was arguably one of the best COD titles ever a remaster that will make you relive the action all over again.